MenOfDestiny/vex-101/README.md

 Using your web browser, navigate to [https://vr.vex.com](https://vr.vex.com).
 You should see a screen that looks like this:
 ![home-page](./_assets/images/vex-home.png)

+### Block Types

+There are many different types of blocks you can use.
+They are grouped into different sections.
+Here are some examples of the different types of blocks.

+- Drivetrain (blue) - Moving the robot's wheels (drive forward, turn right, etc.)
+- Control (yellow) - Waiting, Looping, checking conditions
+- Sensing (light blue) - Read values from the built-in sensors (distance, color, bumpers)
+- Operators - Comparing values, rounding or random numbers

 ### Examples

 1. First, you will need to download the example files to your computer.
 The easiest way to download them is to download a zip file of the entire directory.
 You can do this by clicking the `Code` menu and choosing `Download ZIP`.
 Once downloaded, you will need to unzip these files to have access to the individual example files on your computer.